Also known as: Gastric banding surgery - your diet, Obesity - diet after banding or Weight loss - diet after banding

 You will need to make sure you are getting enough protein, vitamins, and minerals while you are losing weight quickly.
 Eating mostly protein, fruits, vegetables, and whole grains will help your body get the nutrients it needs.

-You will need to have regular checkups with your doctor to keep track of your weight and to make sure you are eating well.
-These visits are a good time to talk with your doctor about any problems you are having with your diet, or about other issues related to your surgery and recovery.
+You will need to have regular checkups to keep track of your weight and to make sure you are eating well.
+These visits are a good time to talk about any problems you are having with your diet, or about other issues related to your surgery and recovery.

 Calories Still Count